PBS for pharmacists

 - monitoring risk management protocols

-- collecting information on the adverse effects of medicines
+- collecting information on the adverse effects of medicines, and

 - monitoring the quality use of medicines in the community

-Under co-payment prescription data is collected through the Online Claiming for Pharmaceutical Benefits Scheme (PBS) channel through Pharmacy Dispensing Software.
+Under co-payment prescription data is collected through the online claiming for PBS channel through Pharmacy Dispensing Software.

 PBS systems assess under co-payment data and only a limited set of reject reason codes will be returned for approved suppliers for follow up.